tmalsburg/helm-bibtex/README.md

 - Quick access to your bibliography from within Emacs
 - Provides instant search results as you type
+- Support for multiple BibTeX files
 - Insert BibTeX key of selected entry in your current document
 - Open the PDF associated with an entry
-- Take notes about selected entry
+- Add notes to an entry
 - Edit selected entry
-- Quick access to online bibliographic databases
+- Quick access to online bibliographic databases such as Pubmed, arXiv, Google Scholar, Library of Congress, etc.

 Here is a screenshot showing a search for entries containing the word *reading*: